 Remove data dependencies that stall releases and impact delivery timelines.

-- Tonic Fabricate provides AI-powered rule-based data synthesis from scratch, to generate realistic relational databases and unstructured datasets at scale.
+- Tonic Fabricate provides AI-powered data synthesis from scratch, to generate realistic relational databases and unstructured datasets at scale.

 - Tonic Structural is the industry-leading transformative data generation platform for synthesizing realistic structured data based on sensitive production data while ensuring compliance and data utility.